teamneusta/converter-bundle/docs/usage.md

         $sourcePropertyName: 'addresses'
         $targetPropertyName: 'addresses'
 ```
-there is no new converter but a different populator implementation for this.
+There is no new converter but a different populator implementation for this.

 ## Context